-A student may be expelled by a three (3) member panel, known as the Expulsion Panel that is designated by the Alliance Leichtman-Levine's School Board of Directors ("School Board").
+A student may be expelled by a three (3) member panel, known as the Expulsion Panel that is designated by the PBS-HSA School Board of Directors ("School Board").
 The Expulsion Panel shall be selected by the Board Chair and will consist of Alliance College-Ready Public Schools and Alliance's affiliated schools' staff.
 The members of the Expulsion Panel shall meet the following criteria: